-There are a couple of mortgages that are perfect for a foreclosed property that is in need of repairs.
+There are a couple of mortgages that are perfect for a foreclosed property that requires repairs.
 These renovation loans make it possible to buy a foreclosure and get extra cash to make repairs.

 ReadBuyer HomePath Program – The ReadyBuyer HomePath program is available for any foreclosed HUD home purchased through the HUD home store website.
-It is also available to both owner occupied borrowers as well as real estate investors.
-HomePath is not a renovation loan, but they require just a 5% down payment and give you 3% cash back to go towards your closing costs.
+It is also available to both owner-occupied borrowers as well as real estate investors.
+HomePath is not a renovation loan, but they require just a 5% down payment and give you a 3% cashback to go towards your closing costs.